Clarkson Wright and Jakes Ltd Banner Image

 Our reasons

-To fulfil our contract with you or to take steps at our client’s request before entering into a contract
+To fulfil our contract with you or to take steps at your request before entering into a contract

 Preventing and detecting fraud against you or us

-For our legitimate interest, ie to minimise fraud that could be damaging for you and/or us
+For our and/or your legitimate interests, ie to minimise fraud that could be damaging for you and/or us

 Conducting checks to identify our clients and verify their identity